 This then goes to their sense of who they are or their self esteem and becomes a part of their identity and personality.
 They tend to carry this into the rest of their life.

 Unfortunately, our grading systems in many of our schools encourage these inappropriate feedback responses.
 So, instead of feedback being a one time adjustment to a learning activity, it becomes a life-time label.
 We need to have a system that will focus on the adjustments to make to be successful and only that.

-We choose the best behaviour we know based upon the choices we have in our model of the world.
+We choose the best behavior we know based upon the choices we have in our model of the world.

 This presupposition is closely tied to the notion of positive intention.
 When we are faced with a problem or task, we decide upon the best approach available to us or that we can think up.
 We then try it out to see if it works.
 If, in our opinion, it works, we keep going back to it until it becomes a habit.
 Rarely, do we re-evaluate.
 Obviously, the choices we originally had might have been limited.

-We intend to behave the best we know how, but because we did not have all choices available to us, others may think the behaviour is inappropriate or even bad.
-Unfortunately, many judge the behaviour and find fault with the individual rather then help find a better way to solve the problem.
+We intend to behave the best we know how, but because we did not have all choices available to us, others may think the behavior is inappropriate or even bad.
+Unfortunately, many judge the behavior and find fault with the individual rather than help find a better way to solve the problem.
 This presupposition frees us up to look for positive intention and help solve problems rather than assume something is wrong and place blame.

 More choice is better than limited choice.

 This presupposition evolves out of the last one.

 The more choices we have, the better our ability to behave appropriately and succeed.